Skip to content

 4. Az.Accounts

-Windows PowerShell 5.1 can still fail if Az.Accounts is imported before Microsoft Graph because Az.Accounts can load older Azure identity assemblies first.
-PowerShell 7+ import-only testing is more flexible, but the same order is recommended for consistency.
+Az.Accounts can still fail if it is imported before Microsoft Graph because it may load older Azure identity assemblies first.
+The same order is recommended for consistency.

-Windows PowerShell 5.1 has a remaining Az authentication limitation even with the validated import order: Connect-AzAccount can fail after Graph or Exchange loads Azure.Identity because Az.Accounts uses a module-local assembly loader.
-Use PowerShell 7+ for the full connected base profile, or run Az authentication and Az cmdlets in a separate process from Graph/Exchange workloads.
+There is a remaining Az authentication limitation even with the validated import order: Connect-AzAccount can fail after Graph or Exchange loads Azure.Identity because Az.Accounts uses a module-local assembly loader.
+Run Az authentication and Az cmdlets in a separate process from Graph/Exchange workloads when this occurs.

 Issue #174: Az.Storage and ExchangeOnlineManagement OData